 Our courses are designed to enable you to go out in the world and make a difference.
-We offer more than 500 courses and some of them are internationally recognised, such as our Development Studies course which is ranked 1st in the world (QS World Rankings 2017).
+We offer more than 500 courses and some of them are internationally recognised, QS World Rankings by Subject 2021.

 From American Studies to Zoology, International Business to Astrophysics, Media Practice to Social Work, we have stimulating courses – and world-respected academics – across the sciences, social sciences, arts and humanities.

 Our research feeds empirical knowledge into the great questions of our age, impacting policy and practice for businesses, NGOs and governments.
 More than 75% of our research activity is categorised as world-leading or internationally excellent (REF 2014).